How To Get The Best Blooms From Your Christmas Cactus

 Key to Best Blooms

 This plant is perfect for hanging baskets and pots, especially the Schlumbergera x buckleyi which has flowers stems which point downwards.
-It is good practice to transplant your zygos to a bigger container every 2 years.
+It is good practice to transplant your zygos to a bigger container every two years.
 Use only one size up when repotting as zygos like to be snug in a pot.

 Water